 Passenger transport is exempt from VAT but other, related activities – such as the provision of booking facilities through an app – are not.
 While other ride-sharing companies like FreeNow and Bolt collect VAT owed on these payments from drivers and discharge the tax liability on their behalf, Uber does not.

-Jim Waldron, spokesman for the National Private Hire and Taxi Association (NPHTA), said his group’s members – who had always understood that their services were exempt from VAT – are “shocked” at the development.
-“Revenue has now been informed by taxi service platforms about who is using their services and commissions paid by drivers to use the platforms,” according to the report, and this data is being used to “cross-check taxpayer declarations”, a spokeswoman for the tax authority said.
+Jim Waldron, spokesman for the National Private Hire and Taxi Association (NPHTA), said his group’s members – who had always understood that their services were exempt from VAT – were “shocked” at the development.
+“Revenue has now been informed by taxi service platforms about who is using their services and commissions paid by drivers to use the platforms,” according to the report, and this data was being used to “cross-check taxpayer declarations”, a spokeswoman for the tax authority said.

 McKillen had ‘informal’ contract with Sheikh